British Rail Class 84: Withdrawal

-The second rebuild overcame some of the previous problems, however new problems emerged involving traction motor failures, caused in part by the long period they had spent in storage, and the class continued to give trouble in service.
-By the mid-1970s, having already spent a substantial amount of money on them, British Rail could not justify any further investment in the fleet, especially since the recently introduced Class 87s allowed them to be sidelined.
-The decision was taken to withdraw them from service, with 84005 and 84007 being the first to be withdrawn in April 1977, the last to be withdrawn were 84003 and 84010 in 1980.
+The second rebuild overcame some of the previous problems; however, new problems emerged involving traction motor failures, caused in part by the long period they had spent in storage, and the class continued to give trouble in service.
+By the mid-1970s, having already spent a substantial amount of money on them, BR could not justify any further investment in the fleet, especially since the recently introduced s allowed them to be sidelined.
+The decision was taken to withdraw them from service; 84005 and 84007 were the first to go in April 1977, with the last being 84003 and 84010 in 1980.